Rodziu/angular-bootstrap4-extended-select/README.md

 - Search options,
 	- navigate through them using arrow keys,
-	- resolve options from external source during search,
+	- resolve options from an external source during search,
 	- hide options until some characters are typed,
 	- add options on the fly,
 - deselect options,